IBM/graphql-schema-bindings/README.md

 And that's it.
 Run this sample yourself here:  [GitHub users sample](examples/github_users)

-# Understanding schema types
+# Understanding Decorators

-Schema types work like decorators to help your functions.
+Decorators to help describe your functions and arguments.
 They all have the format of `@<some type>` before a function in your code.

 ## @type

-Use `@type` to mark a class to be exported to GraphQL.
-This indicates that a class represents data that will be either returned from or used as an input to GraphQL.
+Use `@type` to mark a class as an output type in the GraphQL schema.
+This indicates that a class represents data that will be either returned from GraphQL.

 ```javascript
 @type